-Governments, the European Commission, Council of Europe and UN Committe for gender equality and human rights has today the opportunity to secure equal rights in society.
+Governments, the European Commission, Council of Europe and UN Committee for gender equality and human rights has today the opportunity to secure equal rights for everyone in society.

-The society and our children will benefit from this and it is the future wellfare model for any society.
-However, we have to address a new challenge, the gender equality within gender equality.
+The society and our children will benefit from this and it is the future wellfare model for every society.
+However, we have to address a new challenge; gender equality within gender equality.

 It is a human right for children to know and be cared for by their parents.
 It is a human right to receive respect for family life.
 It is a human right to be protected against discrimination.
 It is a human right to have a fair trial of civil rights within reasonable time.
 This apply for all citizens.